precisiontox/ptox-metadata-manager/README.md

 continuous integration pipeline.
 <br> <br>
 The application source code is contained in the ``ptmd`` directory and divided as such:
 - The ``api`` directory contains the flask application exposing the REST API.
-It includes routes definitions and the ``JWT`` authentication logic.
+It includes routes definitions, the JSON Web Token authentication logic and the validation of user inputs through JSON Schema.
 - The ``boot`` directory contains the code responsible for booting the application, like seeding the initial data into the database.
 - The ``const`` directory contains the constants used throughout the application.